-- Ethmoid sinus: a honeycomb of multiple sinuses located under the bone of the inside corner of each eye.
+- Ethmoid sinus: a honeycomb of multiple sinuses located between the eyes and the nose.

-- Sphenoid sinus: located behind each side of the ethmoid sinuses.
+- Sphenoid sinus: located deep in the skull behind the eyes.

 Not sinuses, but also very important as they connect to your nasal and sinus tract